 Complete Music Course and Guide

-In February, I will be offering a course, “Powerhouse Classical Music that Helps Young People Study & Learn.”
+I’m offering a course, “Powerhouse Classical Music that Helps Young People Study & Learn.”
 It’s a comprehensive course to help you understand exactly how to use specific music to help your children and teens.
 For this music to work for your kids, it requires more than just downloading some classical music and playing it for your children.
 Correct tempo and sound are crucial.

 Here is what the course will include: